 Red Oak Floor Stains – Photo Guide

+I thought choosing an exterior paint color was hard.
+I was wrong.
 Choosing a stain color for our red oak hardwood floors was MUCH harder and more stressful than anything, in my opinion.
+I put together this post on our process if you need help with your red oak floor stains.

 Hardwood Floor Stains Red Oak

 Basically, we just wanted neutral brown hardwood floors that would warm up our living spaces for us.
 And we wanted to see those gorgeous grains in the wood.
-There were several stains we knew we wanted to try right off the bat after seeing them online.

-So before I get into the oak stain colors and results, I thought it would be helpful to provide a few tips on choosing a hardwood floor stain.
+Before I get into the oak stain colors and results, I thought it would be helpful to provide a few tips on choosing a hardwood floor stain.

-Tips for choosing Red Oak Floor Stains
+6 Tips to Know Before Choosing Red Oak Floor Stains

-• Test every stain!
 Well, I mean test every dark stain if you want dark floors and every light stain if you want light floors.
 Even if you don’t think you would like it – test it in your home on your floors.
 It’s funny how different stains can look once applied to your floor.
 Everyone has different natural lighting and that makes a huge difference in the end result.

 Red Oak Stain Colors